IamManchanda/playground-Br9j5h0e/markdowns/welcome.md

 console.log(valueIsNaN(Number.NaN)); // true
 ```

 If you made it here to this paragraph, you are awesome.
 Next up we will cover **Strings and ES6 Template Strings**.
+Check that article [here](https://tech.io/playgrounds/6671/modern-es6-javascript-pt--4).

 ## References